Click on the arrow below to listen to this story

 Jesus just wants you to know him, too.

-It is a decision you alone must make.
-Even if you scoffed at Jesus (like I did), made fun of Christians (like I did), and ran away from his church (like I did), he still wants a relationship with you.
-He’ll forgive you of those mistakes because Jesus knows that if you spend time with him, you’ll come to know the real Jesus and to genuinely love him.
+It is a decision you have to make and, even if you scoffed at Jesus (like I did), made fun of Christians (like I did), and ran away from his church (like I did), he still wants a relationship with you.
+He’ll forgive you of those mistakes because Jesus knows that if you spend time with him, you’ll really get to know him and come to love him.